Rice University

 Course Description

-Over the last few years, chip vendors have shifted their strategy for improving microprocessor performance to delivering multiple processor cores per chip instead of continuing to pursue dramatic increases in clock frequency.
+Over the last 15 years, processor vendors have shifted their strategy for improving microprocessor performance to delivering multiple cores per chip instead of continuing to pursue dramatic increases in clock frequency and single thread performance.
 This change represents something of a cataclysmic shift for software.
-In the past, application programmers painlessly rode the wave of higher clock frequencies to faster performance.
-With the advent of multi-core processors, improvements in application performance will depend upon making effective use of increasing levels of coarse-grain parallelism.
+In the past, application programmers painlessly rode the wave of higher clock frequencies and architectural enhancements to faster performance.
+With multicore processors, improvements in application performance depend upon making effective use of increasing levels of thread-level parallelism.
 As a result, parallel programming has suddenly become relevant for all computer systems.

-The goal of the course is to study multi-core processor architectures, the implications of hardware designs, software challenges, and emerging technologies relevant to hardware and software for multi-core systems.
-Topics will include multi-core microprocessors, memory hierarchy (cache organization alternatives), multithreaded programming models, scheduling (including work stealing), memory models (which specify program behavior), synchronization (including wait-free synchronization, and transactional memory), concurrent data structures, debugging (including race detection), and performance analysis.
+The goal of the course is to study multicore processor architectures, the implications of hardware designs, software challenges, and emerging technologies relevant to hardware and software for multicore systems.
+Topics will include multicore microprocessors, memory hierarchy (cache organization alternatives), multithreaded programming models, scheduling (including work stealing), memory models (which specify program behavior), synchronization (including wait-free synchronization), transactional memory (hardware and software), concurrent data structures, debugging (including race detection), and performance analysis.

 Prerequisites